tjbarker/yml_record/README.md

 # YmlRecord

-YmlRecord is a gem to allow easy instanciating of classes from a yml file and exposing an ActiveRecord-esque api.
+YmlRecord is a gem to allow easy instantiating of classes from a yml file and exposing an ActiveRecord-esque api.

 ## Installation